AUTHORIZATION: Rivers and Harbors Act of 1913 (P.L. 62-429).

-DESCRIPTION: It provides for a channel 10 ft. deep and at least 100 ft. wide, from East River to the dam at East 177th Street, including the widening of bends.
-The first dredging included a section from the East River to Randall Avenue 200 ft. wide, thence a section to Spofford Avenue 150 ft. wide, thence a section to Watson Avenue 125 ft. wide, thence a section to the railroad bridge near Westchester Ave 100 ft. wide, except to 140 ft. wide in south approach to the bridge; thereafter 100 ft. wide to head of navigation.
+DESCRIPTION: This navigation asset empties into a shallow bay at the north shore of the East River, about 11 miles by water northeast of the Battery, New York City; and provides for a channel, 10 feet deep and at least 100 feet wide, from East River to the dam at East 177th Street, including the widening of bends.
+The first dredging included a section from the East River to Randall Avenue 200 feet wide, thence a section to Spofford Avenue 150 feet wide, thence a section to Watson Avenue 125 feet wide, thence a section to the railroad bridge near Westchester Ave 100 feet wide, except to 140 feet wide in south approach to the bridge; thereafter 100 feet wide to head of navigation.
 Total length - about 3.3 miles, navigable for 2.6 miles.

-BACKGROUND: The channel was last dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 1991, when approximately 60,000 cubic yards (CYs) of maintenance dredged material was removed and disposed of at the former Mud Dump Site in the Atlantic Ocean.
+BACKGROUND: The channel was last maintenance dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 1991, when approximately 64,000 cubic yards (CY) of dredged material was removed and disposed of at the former Mud Dump Site in the Atlantic Ocean.

 U.S. Army Corps of Engineers, New York District